 Bedford's Western bypass opened in December 2009 linking the A412 to the A428.
 The second phase of the bypass linking the A421 to the A6 is still waiting funding.
-The purpose of the bypass will to ease traffic through the centre of

-Bedford.
-Further improvements have continued in the work to widen the A412 this is hoped to be completed in October 2010.
+The purpose of the bypass will to ease traffic through the centre of Bedford.
+Further improvements have continued and the A421 has now been widened from Bedford up till Junction 13 of the M1.
 There have been no other new or proposed roads in the Borough where an air quality assessment was required.